CodeofRahul/Apples_Journey_to_Carbon_Neutrality_by_2030/README.md

 ![Carbon footprint by release year and product](https://github.com/CodeofRahul/Apples_Journey_to_Carbon_Neutrality_by_2030/assets/143285125/ae87ac0c-14c2-4bce-9283-c22fe165a65a)

-- We can evidently see the continuous down trend in carbon footprint by Release year and Product from 2019.
-- Apple most effective product toward their goal to make "Product carbon neutral by 2030" is iPhone 6s.
+In this column chart, we can see initially product and year by year growth in Carbon Footprint but after 2019 can be seen a significant down trend in Carbon Footprint.
+In all this process Apple's most effective product so far has been the Iphone 6s and 2019-2023 time period has been the most important and most effective time period so far in terms of carbon footprint.

   ![Revenue and Employees by fiscal year](https://github.com/CodeofRahul/Apples_Journey_to_Carbon_Neutrality_by_2030/assets/143285125/3678bb48-11a3-43ad-9f36-20f6edc7f269)